Aiko-IT-Systems/DisCatSharp/DisCatSharp.Docs/articles/basics/web_app.md

 }
 ```

+>[!NOTE]
-Note: to configure an extension, you simply add a section for it under `DisCatSharp` in `appsettings.json`.
+ > To configure an extension, you simply add a section for it under `DisCatSharp` in `appsettings.json`.
 You only have
-to include values you **WISH TO OVERRIDE**.
+ > to include values you **WISH TO OVERRIDE**.
 There is no need to include all config options if you only need to change 1 value.

-For more info on which values are available checkout the following classes:
+ > For more info on which values are available checkout the following classes:
- - `ApplicationCommandsConfiguration`
+ > - `ApplicationCommandsConfiguration`
- - `CommandsNextConfiguration`
+ > - `CommandsNextConfiguration`
- - `DiscordConfiguration`
+ > - `DiscordConfiguration`
- - `InteractivityConfiguration`
+ > - `InteractivityConfiguration`
- - `LavalinkConfiguration`
+ > - `LavalinkConfiguration`
- - `VoiceNextConfiguration`
+ > - `VoiceNextConfiguration`

-For more information, you can also see the [example](https://github.com/Aiko-IT-Systems/DisCatSharp.Examples/tree/main/Hosting).
+ > For more information, you can also see the [example](https://github.com/Aiko-IT-Systems/DisCatSharp.Examples/tree/main/Hosting).

 ## Multiple bots
 In case you need to use multiple bots in one application, you need to use different names for them in the `appsettings.json`: